 - For running an actual website, WordPress has become my favourite (Drupal has long held that title).
 Current day WordPress allows for managing multiple sites from a centralised dashboard, automated security updates, and there are several essential and aweome plugins out there for WordPress (e.g. Woocommerce, WordFence, Jetpack)

-- For office/productivity provisioning – Google Apps for Work.
+- For office/productivity provisioning – Google Apps for Work (I’m sure O365 would work as well).
 It is (or can be) a replacement for any number of disparate and un-integrated office services.
-While it no longer offers a free option, it is quite reasonably priced for small businesses – considering costs of having an office full of other options legally licenced.
+While it no longer offers a free option, it is quite reasonably priced for small businesses – considering costs of having an office full of other options legally licensed.

 - For backups/data – Dropbox (EDIT: or Google Drive).
 This service is very simple, but very powerful.
 It essentially keeps a copy of your whole Dropbox account on every device you install it upon (though mobile devices require extra work to behave that way).
 And when you can add it to your linux amazon server… yep, automagical backups, stored everywhere you have Dropbox installed.

 - For automagical AWS snapshots! – Skeddly.
 I just found this, and dang but it does a proper (and CHEAP) job of automating AWS tasks – like creating snapshots.